Water supply and sanitation in Kenya: Civil society

-Feedback from consumers.
-In 2010 WASREB and local utilities helped to establish Water and Sanitation Action Groups (WAGs) consisting of citizen volunteers in Kisumu, Kakagemam, Nairobi and Mombasa to provide a forum for dialogue and for feedback from consumers.
-Consumer complained about inaccurate billing and metering, pipe bursts, illegal connections, poor workmanship on installations, vandalism, overcharging and corruption.
-Utility staff were initially suspicious and even hostile.
-The feedback was done in the form of focus group discussions, public hearings and scheduled meetings between citizen representatives and utility managers.
-While 63% of the complaints were resolved after 8 months, it remains to be seen if the system will become permanent or will be extended to other cities.
+WASH services for schools

+A report in 2021 investigated water services at schools in Kenya.
+It found that the "responsibility for WASH services within schools at the county level remains ambiguous".
+Effective coordination between national and county governments is missing.
+Therefore, each school is individually responsible for managing its own delivery of WASH services.
+There is currently no effective monitoring and regulation for this process.

 Economic efficiency

 The economic performance of Kenyan Water Service Providers is closely monitored by WASREB and made available in the Impact Report to encourage competition and spread best practices.
 Important indicators of economic efficiency are: collection rates, the level of non-revenue water, metering ratios and labour productivity.
 Most Kenyan Water Service Providers do not meet the benchmarks in these dimensions.

 Collection rate.
 In 2013-14 most Kenyan WSPs recorded good revenue collection efficiencies with an average of 93%, up from 86% in 2006–07.
 The worst performing utility was Mawingo with 40% of the billed amount being collected.
 In some utilities, the collection rate exceeded 100% because WSPs were able to collect outstanding arrears.

 Non-revenue water.
 On average, 42% of the supplied water in Kenya was not billed in 2013–2014, e.g. due to leakage or water theft.
 Only one Water Services Providers (Nyeri) met the benchmark set by the Ministry of Water and Irrigation with levels of NRW of less than 20%.
 In Nairobi NRW levels were 39%, in Mombasa 48%.
 Based on the unit cost of production, the nationwide losses due to non-revenue water in 2014 were estimated at KSh.5.2 billion/=, equivalent to US$52 million.

 Metering ratio.
 The metering ratio of Kenyan water utilities was 89% in 2013–14, up from 82% in 2006–2007.
 There is, however, uncertainty about whether the installed water meters are in fact functioning.
 The metering ratio in Nairobi had been increased to 99% in 2006–07, but then declined again to 94% in 2013–14.

 Labour productivity.
 In 2013–2014 there were on average 7 employees per 1000 water connections in Kenya, a significant improvement over 11 in 2006–07.
 Seven Water Service Providers, all of them large, attained good levels of labour productivity, with 5 or less workers per 1000 connections, up from only one in 2006–07.